ucb-ee106/106b-sp24site/policies.md

 The lab in Cory 105 is open for use for the projects and the final project.
 The robots/hardware will be shared.
 Similar to how final projects in C106A worked, we will organize the robots’ time using a reservation systems.

 Projects will be done in groups of 3, but groups of 2 are also acceptable.
 Each team may only reserve 2 hours at a time and can only make a new reservation once all of the team’s existing reservation times have ended.
 If a team is caught abusing this policy and overbooking, a 50% penalty will be deducted from the group’s project grade.
 Each project team will be assigned to a robot.
-Please reserve times on the following calendars:
+Please reserve times on the following calendars (will be linked here once the semester starts):
 - Arm Robot Calendars
 - Turtlebot Calendars
 - Soft Robot Calendars